 - Facts on Fat

-School Health Teams are key to evaluating the school environment and identifying opportunities for improvement.
+School Wellness Teams are key to evaluating the school environment and identifying opportunities for improvement.
 Teams may include administrators, a health teacher, a PE teacher, a counselor, a food service person, students, parents or other interested community members and a PHS representative.
 After initial assessment of the current school environment, the team sets goals and creates an action plan.
 Generally teams meet monthly for an hour to discuss action steps and plan upcoming events.
 Examples of some activities that have been implemented after the initial assessment include:

 - healthy snack recipe contests and bake offs